bluebonesx/psytask/packages/psytask/README.md

 ## [Benchmark](https://bluebonesx.github.io/psytask/benchmark/)

-The bunlde size of PsyTask is 1/12 of labjs, 1/50 of jspsych, and 1/260 of psychojs.
+The bundle size of PsyTask is 1/12 of labjs, 1/50 of jspsych, and 1/260 of psychojs.

 ```mermaid
 xychart